Looking for the perfect way to end 2019 on a high? Then it’s time to get planning your festive break in Scotland!

 4. Christmas at The Botanics

-Now in its third year, Christmas at the Botanics is a must-see.
-Wander round Edinburgh’s 70 acres of world-leading botanical gardens in the dark, magically lit up with light features such as the Tunnel of Light, Laser Garden, Festive Flotilla of glowing boats, and Scented Fire Garden.
+Now in its third year, Christmas at the Botanics (22 November – 29 December) is a must-see!
+Wander round Edinburgh’s 70 acres of majestic gardens in the dark, magically lit up with light features such as the Tunnel of Light, Laser Garden, Festive Flotilla of glowing boats, and Scented Fire Garden.
 There’s music, mulled wine, hot chocolate, festive foods and fire-pits to gather round.
 You’re guaranteed to get some insta-worthy shots on your way round.
 We highly recommend it!

 5. Husky sledge rides in the Highlands